01100100/shredgang/content/pages/index.md

       unforgettable part of a journey.

-      The Shred Gang is a gathering of riders in Berlin.
-Join us, it might be fun.
+      The Shred Gang is a gathering of passionate riders in Berlin who unite over Shred.
   - colors: colors-f
     type: FeaturedProjectsSection
     elementId: ''